zommiommy/quantile_checking/README.md

                         Measurement where the data will be queried.
   -HS HOSTNAME_SERVICE, --hostname-service HOSTNAME_SERVICE
-                        The hostname and service to select, those must be passed as HOSTNAME:SERVICE.
+                        The hostname and service to select, those must be passed as HOSTNAME|SERVICE.
 One can use this argument multiple times to select multiple hosts and services

 query settings: